 The New Inquire Magazine used the idea to create the app (web and iOS) “White Collar Crime Risk Zones”.
 With a special algorithm and machine learning, this app uses information from the Financial Regulatory Authority (FINRA), including financial malfeasance since 1961, with other data as locations of investment advisors, the distribution of liquor licenses and the density of tax-exempt organizations.
 The result is a real-time map to present the actual white collar crime risk zones inside the United States.
 Thanks to its data, the software presents also a picture of the potential violator, normally an average age, average looking white male.
 If the user installed the app on the smart phone, he or she will receive a push-message, when entering in such a danger zone.
 The practical use of this map still is limited

-Of course prohibited by Data Privacy laws, but technically it would be possible to collect AAF information at the company’s hiring tests.
-Due to such results, the company could decide, if the candidate is appropriate for the job function (and its risk levels) and furthermore receive tailor-made trainings.
+Due to modern data privacy laws, such as the 2018 EU General Data Protection Regulation , it is required that a company is transparent for what purposes the collected information will be used.
+Due to this, it is not allowed to take information (including from the ACC-tests) from the hiring process and use them later, at least not if the individual does not authorized the organisation to do so.
+But technically it would be possible to use this information to decide, if the candidate is appropriate for later job functions (and its risk levels) and furthermore receive tailor-made training.
 Taking the next step, these results could be combined with a real time risk map to predict the actual probability that the individual would break a guideline.
-As said before, this scenario is prohibited by actual Data Privacy laws.
+As said before, this scenario is limited by local data protection laws.

 Future technological possibilities make it imperative today to start the discussion about ethical consequences.
 We want avoid to hire an innocent person based on his brain waves, as they may predict a higher possibility of non-adequate behavior in stress situations, as such would have relevant negative consequences for the organization, or we believe in in the human and the principle that everyone is innocent until a crime could be proven?
 Furthermore as the last is predicted and not even committed.
 In fact we do not even have to start the discussion, as the author Philip K. Dick did this for us already in his 1956 short story “The Minority Report”.